 For the purposes of this performance commitment, only the total number of "green" measures delivered will matter, rather than the specifics of which exact ones.
-Any site where the regulatory obligation has been discharged by the Environment Agency should be considered as being delivered.
+Any site where the regulatory obligation has been signed off by the Company as being complete, and submitted to the EA for approval, should be considered as being delivered.